wmiroslav/AirTraffic/README.md

 # AirTraffic
-Show all airplanes that are flying over current location of user using vanilla Javascript, no jQuery etc...
+Show all airplanes that are flying over current location of user using vanilla Javascript (no jQuery etc.) with custom JS routing..

 # Instructions
 <ul>